susumuota/deeplbox/README.md

 # DeepLKey: DeepL Keyboard Shortcut Chrome Extension

-A Google Chrome extension to open DeepL translator page and send selected text by keyboard shortcut or context menu.
+A Google Chrome extension to open DeepL page and send selected text by keyboard shortcut or context menu.

 (Click on the image to open YouTube video)